input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 # 2. Start Jormungandr node

-In the following steps we will downloading, configure and start the Jormungandr node.
+First let's download, configure and start the Jormungandr node.
 Note: If you have any issues while installing Jormungandr and JCLI, please refer to our support portal [macOS/Linux instructions](https://iohk.zendesk.com/hc/en-us/articles/360036898153).

-<a id="org879ff2b"></a>
+<a id="org0274ba6"></a>

 ## 2.1 Find the latest version of the testnet